-From 1 July 2015 all schools must have regard to the statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015, paragraphs 57-76 of the guidance are in relation to schools and child care providers, and states that schools should have due regard to the need to prevent people from being drawn into terrorism"
+From 1 July 2015 all schools must have regard to the statutory guidance issued under section 29 of the Counter-Terrorism and Security Act 2015, paragraphs 57-76 of the guidance are in relation to schools and child care providers, and states that schools should have due regard to the need to prevent people from being drawn into terrorism".

-We as a school will fulfil our responsibilities under the Prevent Duty it is essential that staff are able to identify children who may be vulnerable to radicalisation and know what to do when they are identified.
+The Trust and each of its schools will fulfil our responsibilities under the Prevent Duty.
+It is essential that staff are able to identify children who may be vulnerable to radicalisation and know what to do when they are identified.
 Protecting children from the risk of radicalisation should be seen as part of schools' wider safeguarding duties, and is similar in nature to protecting children from other harms (e.g. drugs, gangs, neglect, sexual exploitation), whether these come from within their family or are the product of outside influences.

-Bridport St Mary's C of E Primary School has a Prevent risk assessment which is updated annually and which specifies the local risks to which all staff should be alert to.
+Each of the Trust's schools has a Prevent risk assessment which is updated annually and which specifies the local risks to which all staff should be alert to.

-We aim to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
-The Prevent duty is not intended to stop pupils debating controversial issues.
+The Trust and its schools aim to build students' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+The Prevent duty is not intended to stop students debating controversial issues.
 On the contrary, the school will provide a safe space in which children, young people and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
 We will be mindful of the risk of children being exposed to extremist materials via the internet.

-If, as a school, are concerned we will follow safeguarding procedures and refer to the Pan Dorset Safeguarding Children's Partnership's guidance on Prevent. (https://pandorsetscb.proceduresonline.com/p sg ch extremism.html?zoom highlight=prevent+duty)
+If, as a Trust or one of its schools we are concerned, we will follow safeguarding procedures and refer to the Pan Dorset Safeguarding Children's Partnership's guidance on Prevent. (https://pandorsetscb.proceduresonline.com/p_sg_ch_extremism.html?zoom_highligh t=prevent+duty)